WICG/aom/exportid-explainer.md

 Inside the shadow tree, imported IDs are referenced using the `:host::id()` syntax, using the special 'ID' `:host` to refer to IDs specified by `useid` on the host element.
 This syntax is analagous to the `:host::part()` CSS selector that can be used to select parts in the local tree.

+Note: There is an open question below discussing an [alternative syntax for useids](#open-question-useids).

 #### Example 3: Importing IDs with `useids`

 This example shows how to import an ID called `"my-labelledby"` into a the x-input component, and reference it using the `":host::id()"` syntax.